Nova Life

 Novalife is a Greek satellite television channel owned by Nova, who own and operate a DTH satellite service with the same name.
 It was launched on May 13, 2013, and it features series, movies, talk shows, shows with showbiz news, making of, deleted scenes and backstage.
-Also, it broadcasts hit series from its sister channel Novacinema.
+It also broadcasts hit series from its sister channel Novacinema, and formerly a kids zone named Nova Kids.

 On August 1, 2016, it started broadcasting in HD.

 In Cyprus it is available to the subscribers of Nova Cyprus and CytaVision.